AntociM/Project-4/README.md

 As a **site admin** I can **access the admin page via user interface** so that **I can manage the website**.

-This user stories are part of agile tools used for this project.
+These user stories are part of the agile tools used for this project.
 In order to integrate issues and pull requests, GitHub Projects was used.

 ![](docs/project.jpg)